← Home

 - How much Zakat do I pay?

 - Zakat is paid at a rate of 2.5% (one-fortieth) of your net zakatable wealth, provided that wealth is at or above the nisab and has been held for a full lunar year.
+On 10,000 of net wealth, that is 250.

 - What assets are subject to Zakat?